 Mary has performed at festivals cross the Uk including Glastonbury and Wicker-man.
 She composes for community theatre projects and works with arts organisations such as Snape Music, Suffolk Art Link and Creative Arts East.

-Mary has been part of the SALT Music Project.
+Mary was part of a team of practitioners working on the SALT Music Project.
 A two year action research project to find a joint way of working with early years music specialists and Speech and Language Specialists to help young children with speech and language delay.

 Mary is a performer with Theatre of Adventure in the show Magic Adventure.
 The show is interactive theatre and multi sensory experiences for under fives.
 The show is one of the most exciting and rewarding projects to be involved with.